IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/05-functions.md

 ```
 {: .output}

-Let's check if the functions are working correctly
+Let's check if the functions are working correctly using the first inflammation dataset:
 ```matlab
 analyze("./data/inflammation-01.csv")
 ```